asyrewicze/asyrewicze/README.md

 - Thursday Live Learn - 12:30pm EST to 1:30pm EST
 - Friday Game Stream - 9:00pm EST to 11:00pm EST

+**NOTE**: For channel updates see [The InfoTech Gamer Twitter Account](https://www.twitter.com/infotechgamer) for the latest stream info!

 ---

 ### **Author of the Anxious Techy SubStack - Coming Soon!!**